-Formerly known as Time Warner, Spectrum isn't a newbie in the cable game.
+Formerly known as Time Warner, Spectrum TV isn't a newbie in the cable game.
 This cable TV provider delivers reliability and affordability, offering more HD channels than most major providers.
 We were impressed by their well-organized TV App, the Apple 4K voice-activated remote option (a boon for older ears and eyes), and excellent money-saving plans for internet bundlers.
-But perhaps most importantly, we appreciate that Spectrum doesn't require contracts, and there are no termination fees.
+But perhaps most importantly, we appreciate that Spectrum TV doesn't require contracts, and there are no termination fees.
 While not the highest rated in customer service, they're well within the industry average.1 And as long as you are aware that promotional prices increase after 12 months and watch out for extra fees with add ons, this may be the cable option that will stop you from cutting the cord on cable.2

 All Standard Plans come with: